Pedro-vd20/access_lab_iot/README.md

 ### Related Files
 * `cert.pem`: self-signed certificate for the HTTPS connection.
 * `key.pem`: private key to go along with `cert.pem`.
-* `ids.json`: contains all PI ids, station number, associated sensors with that station, and their registered email for server to check.
 * `diagnostics.py`: (CURRENTLY ONLY PARTIAL IMPLEMENTATION) goes over all data sent by stations and checks for discrepancies.
     * Sensor drift by comparing the difference between redundant sensor measurements (TO BE IMPLEMENTED).
     * Check diagnostics information whenever sensors provide such.
     * Check for missing sensor data (i.e a sensor no longer reporting anything)
     * Report errors found in data (TO BE IMPLEMENTED).
-* `read_station_data.py`: module with methods to fetch all the data from a specific station.
-After moving to MongoDB, this file will be removed in favor of a more interactive website to fetch data.
 * `receiver.py`: flask server to receive data and diagnostic files, show users data collected, and upload information to the database.
 * `modules/files.py`: methods centered around files and directories that receiver and mongo need.
 * `modules/mongo.py`: Mongo class to handle all communiocation with the MongoDB database, including all data updates and info reading.